AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 1. Make sure to select **Support document.write**, otherwise the script won't be able to execute on the checkout pages.
 1. In the **Triggering** section, select the desired trigger.
 For example, **Consent Initialization - All Pages**.

-For more information about [Tags](https://support.google.com/tagmanager/answer/3281060) in Google Tag Manager, please refer to the official Google documentation on [Custom tags](https://support.google.com/tagmanager/answer/6107167).
+For more information about [Tags](https://support.google.com/tagmanager/answer/3281060) in Google Tag Manager, see [Custom tags](https://support.google.com/tagmanager/answer/6107167) in the Google documentation.